hyperthunk/annotations/README.md

 # Annotations - MetaData and Code Instrumentation for Erlang/OTP

 This library provides additional features for annotating code with metadata, as well as support for compile time code instrumentation via a parse transform.
+See [here](https://github.com/nebularis/memoize/blob/master/src/memoize.erl) for a concrete usage example.

 ## Examples